 In March 2022, following a local request, we began to support the Ukrainian refugee efforts.
 Initially, this was with collection of aid which was taken to Poland and Ukraine for onward distribution.
 We collected and sent some 26 tons of aid gathered from the wider West Northamptonshire area.
-This was followed up with a van, driven by church members, took to a refugee centre in Poland.
-Our support of this refugee centre has continued and most recently, with the support of the wider community, we have funded an ambulance and filled a number of vehicles with essential medical supplies, which have travelled to Ukraine.
-As refugees have arrived in the UK, we have hosted two popular social events for host and guest families to get to know one another, one of which was fully funded by a generous donation.
+This was followed up with a van, driven by church members, taken to a refugee centre in Poland.
+Our support of this refugee centre has continued and most recently, with the support of the wider community, we have funded an ambulance filled with essential medical supplies to travel to Ukraine.
+Closer to home, as refugees have arrived in the UK, we have hosted two popular social events for host and guest families to get to know one another, one of which was fully-funded by a generous donation.